Data-Science-for-Linguists-2023/Movie-Gender-Dialogue-Analysis/progress_report.md

 I initialized a git repo for my term project *Hollywood and Gender: A Quantitative Analysis of Movie Dialogues*.
 I laid out my project plan which summarizes the data, where they come from, and my initial plans for analysis.
 Placeholders for License information and a Readme were also created.

 ## 1st Progress Report 02/24/2023
 I have created the four main data frames based on the data from the Cornell corpus.
 Many of the data frames have references to other data frames so I will have to join them for the data frames to be fully comprehensible.
-The jupyter notebook for that is [here](Data_Object_Creation.ipynb.)
+The jupyter notebook for that is [here](Data_Object_Creation.ipynb).

 Three of the four dfs had the error "invalid continuation type" which I was able to resolve by specifying the encoding as ISO-8859-1.
 Although my terminal indicated that most of the files were encoded with ASCII, the files are very long so the encoding issue may have been further in the file.